operate-first/sre/prometheus_alerting_consistency.md

     namespace label.
 * Alerts SHOULD include a cluster identifier label, especially in cases where alerts are defined or routed centrally for multiple services & clusters.
   * This can hint to an SRE where the affected service is located.
 It can also be useful for aggregation & filtering when analysing groups of firing alerts.
-* All alerts SHOULD include an annotation (e.g. `runbook_url`) which directs the responder(s) to the location of the runbook (sometimes called a Standard Operating Procedure or SOP) that is specific to fixing that problem.
+* All alerts MUST include an annotation (e.g. `runbook_url`) which directs the responder(s) to the location of the runbook (sometimes called a Standard Operating Procedure or SOP) that is specific to fixing that problem.

 ## Critical Alerts